pamhrituc/TryHackMe_Writeups/Vulnversity.md

 1. Scan this box: `nmap -sV 10.10.77.241`.

    This command will scan the machine with the specified IP using nmap, determining what are the versions of the running services.
-Questions 2, 3 can be answered by simply analyzing the [scan results](https://github.com/pamhrituc/TryHackMe_Writeups/blob/master/Vulnversity/vulnversity_scan_results.log).
+Questions 2, 3, 6 and 7 can be answered by simply analyzing the [scan results](https://github.com/pamhrituc/TryHackMe_Writeups/blob/master/Vulnversity/vulnversity_scan_results.log).

 2. Scan the box, how many ports are open?